KrzysztofMarmol/pytest-playwright-template/README.md

         docker run -p 5050:5050 -e CHECK_RESULTS_EVERY_SECONDS=1 -v $(pwd)/allure-results:/app/allure-results frankescobar/allure-docker-service
         ```
       - Open `http://localhost:5050/` in your web browser.
 The report will be generated automatically and updated if new results appear in `allure-results`.
+      - For the latest report, navigate to `http://localhost:5050/allure-docker-service/latest-report`
       - _(Note: If using Docker Desktop on Windows with WSL2, you might need to use the full path or adjust the volume mount syntax accordingly, e.g., `-v //c/Users/YourUser/Projects/pytest-playwright-template/allure-results:/app/allure-results`)_

 - **Playwright Trace Viewer:**